ICC Frequently asked questions

 Pleasingness is evaluated by perceptual profiles by processing real images and judging the results - preferably using a number of observers to assess them formally using a technique such as ranking, paired comparison or category judgement.

-A. Assessing a display profile is similar to assessing an output profile, although it is necessary to take into account the media-relative scaling that is always applied to display profiles.
-A suggested procedure is:
+A. Assessing a display profile is similar to assessing an output profile, although it is necessary to take into account the media-relative scaling and chromatic adaptation that are always applied to display profiles.
+A suggested procedure, which is suitable for the most common use case where a display used by itself (i.e. is not being compared with another display) is as follows:

 A. Some profile software vendors add a private tag which includes the black generation parameters used in making the profile.
 To estimate the values for yourself, make a neutral 'ramp' containing a grayscale in CIELAB colour space, from 0-100 in L* and keeping the a* and b* values all to zero.
 Transform this using your output profile, using the relative colorimetric intent.